twilio/twilio-python/README.md

 ## Getting Started

 Getting started with the Twilio API couldn't be easier.
-Create a Twilio REST client to get started.
-For example, the following code makes a call using the Twilio REST API.
+Create a `TwilioRestClient` and you're ready to go.

 ### API Credentials